Siebel Field Service Guide > Scheduling Using Siebel Scheduler >

 Every night, information must move from the ABS (future) cache into the Optimizer (present) cache.
 For example, if today is July 1st, then the Optimizer horizon holds all activities from July 1st to July 7th.
 The ABS horizon is defined as 14 days, so the ABS cache holds all activities from July 8th to July 15th.
 Both horizons are measured from the beginning of the Glued period.
 The end of the Optimizer horizon is set to the same calendar day (at midnight) as the start of the ABS horizon.

-On July 2nd, the old July 1st data is no longer necessary; it is in the past and discarded.
+On July 2nd, the old July 1st data is no longer necessary.
+It is in the past and discarded.
 At the same time, the Optimizer horizon is still 7 days out, so the Optimizer must load the July 9th data into the Optimizer cache.
 However, before the data can be loaded into the Optimizer cache, the data must be unloaded from the ABS cache.
-If the data is in both caches at the same time, the data can change in both engines simultaneously.
+If the data is in both caches at the same time, then the data can change in both engines simultaneously.
 Therefore, the activities and data for July 9th are released from the ABS cache, and then loaded into the Optimizer cache.

 When a service region is loaded, it is not available for requests.
 The request is returned with a return code.